 This course provides an introduction to mechatronic systems and develops tools that are fundamental for analysis and design of such systems.
-The tools presented in the course use energy as a key element to develop modelling skills that can transcend across physical domains and engineering specializations.
-The course also introduces measurement systems and working principles of sensors and actuators used in mechanical and mechatronics systems.
+The tools presented in the course use energy as a key element to develop modelling skills that can transcend across physical domains and engineering specialisations.

-- Formulate mathematical models of basic engineering systems with components from different physical domains (mechanical, electrical, hydraulics).
+1. Formulate mathematical models of basic engineering systems with components from different physical domains (mechanical, electrical, hydraulic)

-- Build computational models based on block diagrams and state-space equations,
+2. Build computational models based on block diagrams and state-space equations

-- Do numerical simulations of time-domain response of dynamic systems,
+3. Undertake numerical simulations of time-domain response of dynamic systems

-- Relate the time response of simple linear time-invariant systems to model structure and parameters,
+4. Relate the time response of linear time-invariant systems to model structure and parameters

-- Relate the frequency response of linear systems to transfer functions and system time response to sinusoidal excitation.
+5. Relate the frequency response of linear systems to transfer functions and system time response to sinusoidal excitation

-- Analyse stability of equilibrium points of nonlinear systems via linearisation,
+6. Analyse the stability of equilibrium points of nonlinear systems via linearisation

-- Describe and evaluate the performance of different ODE solvers used in simulators
+7. Describe the characteristics of different ODE solvers used in simulators

-- Describe and model the characteristics of measurement systems,
+8. Describe and model the characteristics of measurement systems

 - Energy-based modelling of engineering systems in different physical domains